rahulnani2/30DaysOfPython/Day04-Strings/stringFunctions.md

-isalpha() --> to check if a string contains only characters and is not empty isalnum() --> to check if a string contains chracters or digits and is not empty isdecimal() --> to check if a string contains digits and is not empty lower() --> to get a lowercase version of a SyntaxWarning islower() --> to check if a string a lowercase upper() --> to get an uppercase version of a string isupper() --> to check if a string is uppercase
+isalpha() --> to check if a string contains only characters and is not empty isalnum() --> to check if a string contains chracters or digits and is not empty isdecimal() --> to check if a string contains digits and is not empty lower() --> to get a lowercase version of a string islower() --> to check if a string a lowercase upper() --> to get an uppercase version of a string isupper() --> to check if a string is uppercase